pccouper/trixie/bootscreen/README.md

 * GRUB 2: bootscreen/grub/grub.png
 * Isolinux: bootscreen/isolinux_syslinux/isolinux*.rle
 * Syslinux: bootscreen/isolinux_syslinux/syslinux_16bit.png
-* Plymouth: bootscreen/plymouth.svg and bootscreen/plymouth2.svg
+* Plymouth: bootscreen/plymouth.svg
-* Plymouth with script: bootscreen/plymouth/emerald/*
+* Plymouth with script: bootscreen/plymouth/ceratopsian/*

-Note that the two plymouth files are alteratives.
-Each has five elements of the design: a background, a frill, a highlight, password swatches, and the debian swirl.
-Everything except the highlight is intended to be static.
-The highlight should have varying opacity.
+The plymouth theme has five elements: a background, a frill, a glow, password swatches, and the debian logo.
+Everything except the glow is intended to be static.
+The glow should have varying opacity.

-The "emerald" folder uses the existing Emerald plymouth script and folder structure, badly patched over for ceratopsian v2 plymouth layout.
+The "ceratopsian" folder uses the existing Emerald plymouth script and folder structure, patched for the ceratopsian plymouth layout.
 I made minor changes to the Emerald script for alignment and sizing of the assets.
 The existing Emerald script and the final versions were added in separate commits if you want to see the diff.

-Similarly, there are multiple alternatives for isolinux, given the limited palette -- two based on the same design as syslinux and one that is built from the start for 4bit.
+Similarly, there are multiple alternatives for isolinux, given the limited palette -- two based on the same design as syslinux (assuming 4bit indexed color is possible) and one that is built from the start for 4bit (assuming only greyscale is allowed).

 ## svg files used for development

 grub.svg: no additional elements relative to grub.png, but saved for editing purposes.
 Similar for isolinux.svg and syslinux.svg.

-## export process to ensure that elements align
+## export process to ensure that plymouth elements align

 Getting the frill and glow to line up can be difficult.
 The following steps will get the elements to align, but still allow for resizing in the plymouth script.